 From the late eighteenth century and throughout the nineteenth century, numerous medieval and renaissance manuscripts – especially choir books – were cut up to extract their beautiful illuminations.
 These could be miniatures, decorated or historiated initials, parts of decorated borders or full leaves.
 A vibrant market existed for this kind of artwork, which could then be framed, or kept in albums for the enjoyment of collectors.

 For an institution like the South Kensington Museum, whose purpose was to inspire practitioners in the creative industries, assembling a collection of cuttings had the great advantage of providing a vast repertoire of models and ornaments at a relatively low cost.
-As a result, the V&A has one of the largest collections of manuscript cuttings in the world, with over 2000 pieces, dating from 1300 – 1700.
+As a result, the V&A has one of the largest collections of manuscript cuttings in the world, with over 2000 pieces, dating from the 1100s to the 1600s.
 The vast majority of them was purchased in the second half of the 19th century, often in large batches of mixed leaves.

 A global jigsaw